 The Ultimate Outdoor Movie Night

-Transform your backyard into a personal cinema.
+improve your backyard into a personal cinema.
 All you need is your projector, a portable screen or a blank wall, and a powerful Bluetooth speaker.
 The built-in battery means you don’t have to worry about running extension cords across the lawn.

 Presentations Without the Hassle